rishihan123/California-House-Price-Estimator/README.md

-# California-House-Price-Estimator
+# House-Price-Estimator
 Machine Learning House Price Prediction Model

+Model predicts California House Prices from neighbourhood features using the scikit-learn built in California houses dataset.

 Early stopping, random seeds and regularizers were implemented as the model kept overfitting and was giving inconsistent values every time it was trained.